angrycaptain19/Omnii/README.md

 # Overview

+Omnii is named after the idea of Omnipotence. | *(of a deity) having unlimited power; able to do anything.*

 Omnii is an ambitious project to become one of the most customizable and extensive fully hosted bot out there.
 I want Omnii to have a place in everyone's discord server, picking up all of the bits and pieces other bots leave behind.

 - Moderation features (kick/ban/softban, mod-log, filter, chat cleanup)